Creating a calm business as a highly sensitive entrepreneur: lessons from my burnout recovery

 Timestamp: 00:04:53 - 00:09:40

 I’ve experienced three significant burnouts, each one worse than the last, with the most intense one happening in 2018.
 That period of my life took a huge toll on my health and personal life, forcing me to take a hard look at what was causing the burnout.
-As a highly sensitive person, I realised I wasn’t honouring my nervous system and was pushing myself too hard.
+As a highly sensitive business owner, I realised I wasn’t honouring my nervous system and was pushing myself too hard.
 My recovery took time, and even today, I have to stay vigilant to prevent slipping back into old patterns.
 I’ve learned that self-acceptance and constant attunement are essential to avoiding burnout, especially for those of us who are highly sensitive.

 How and why I created the one-week website calm business model